 Working under pressure, paying bills and mortgage, no time for yourself are few things that make us stressed and anxious.

 But to keep our health and well being we need to learn how to calm down our nerves and stay positive in every situation.

 Staying calm in a crisis or every stressful situation is crucial because the actions we take in those moments can affect our future life.
-We must have a clear mind and positive emotion.
+We must have a clear mind and positive emotions.

 In dangerous situations, your body activates a defense system that helps you to escape.
 Thanks to this mechanism humans can avoid the dangers of the natural world, but this mechanism also activates and respond to other threats too.

 This alarm system is activated in every situation when you feel that you are in danger, whether it is real or not.
 Your body immediately turns on stress mechanisms and they are preparing you for fight or flight.
 If you feel threatened in any way, no matter it is real or not you will feel symptoms like sweating, irritability, heart palpitations, and anxiety.

 Don’t worry this is a natural mechanism that will help you to deal with every danger, but it is important to manage your stress properly so that it doesn’t become chronic.
 We know that chronic stress leads to many health issues.

 To be able to think clearly, not overreact, make the right decisions we will share with you 10 strategies and habits that will help you to calm down and keep moving forward.